DerKevinRiehl/replication_ramp_metering_rl_2020_zhou/README.md

 python rl_eval.py
 ```

-Set `CHECKPOINT_PATH` at the top to point to the desired checkpoint (e.g. `checkpoints/best_ann.pt`).
+Set `CHECKPOINT_PATH` at the top to point to the desired checkpoint (e.g. `checkpoints/ckpt_best_greedy.pt`).
 The script runs the greedy policy on the base demand scenario, performs noise robustness evaluation at five noise levels (50, 100, 150, 200, 250 veh/h), prints all performance indicators, and saves all figures to an `eval_results/` subfolder.
+The terminal output of this script for the selected policy is archived in `2_data_produced/rl/rl_performance_indicators.txt`.

 **Plotting the learning curve:**